 Anyway, the three of us were talking and the buddy of mine said to her that he had seen her ex and that he “looked happy.”

-He went on to say that the ex seemed to be over it and “moving on.”
+He went on to say that the ex seemed to be over her and “moving on.”

 Whatever that means.